-A law enforcement officer acting within the scope of his/her employment with the Mansfield Division of Police shall use reasonable force when force is used to affect an arrest, detention, or to accomplish lawful objectives Whenever possible and when such delay will not compromise the safety of the officer or another and will not result in the destruction of evidence, escape of a suspect, or commission of a crime; an officer shall allow an individual time to submit to verbal commands in an attempt to de-escalate the situation before force is used.
+A law enforcement officer acting within the scope of his/her employment with the Mansfield Division of Police shall use reasonable force when force is used to affect an arrest, detention, or to accomplish lawful objectives.
+Whenever possible and when such delay will not compromise the safety of the officer or another and will not result in the destruction of evidence, escape of a suspect, or commission of a crime; an officer shall use de-escalation skills and/or techniques and allow an individual time to submit to verbal commands in an attempt to de-escalate the situation before force is used.